 When the International Brotherhood of Teamsters and the Justice Department agreed last January to replace the tight government oversight established over 25 years earlier with union self-regulation, the terms called for phasing out the federal role over five years rather than lifting it all at once.
 Dues-paying members may be grateful for such a precaution.
 This February 10, the court-approved monitoring agency known as the Independent Review Board (IRB) issued a report charging Northern California Teamster leader Rome Aloise with various acts of corruption, including racketeering and influence-peddling.
 Nearly two weeks later, Hoffa, after reviewing the report, filed charges against Aloise with the union disciplinary board.
 Aloise has run for election on the Hoffa slate.
 But loyalty alone might not be enough to save his job.

 The Washington, D.C.-based Teamsters have been a ward of the Independent Review Board since that three-member body was launched in 1992 in the wake … Read More ➡

-On November 19, Daniel Correa, business agent for Laborers International Union of North American Local 16, was indicted in the Third Judicial District Court of Santa Ana County, N.M. on one count of embezzlement in an amount exceeding $20,000 from the Albuquerque-based union.
-The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 27, John McCain, former secretary-treasurer of National Association of Letter Carriers Branch 1016, was indicted in U.S. District Court for the Eastern District of Missouri on one count of embezzlement of $30,948 in funds from the Poplar Bluff, Mo. union.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡